Information for Cowell Grads

-Your help is needed to make Commencement a success.
-Areas for involvement include student speaker selection commitee (unless you plan to audition a speech yourself).
+Graduating seniors are invited to join the student speaker selection commitee (unless you plan to audition a speech yourself).
 The committee work is in May and involves 6-8 hours.
 You can indicate interest when you register for the event (see Step 1), or you can email email@example.com directly.

 To nominate a student speaker for Commencement, fill out a Nomination Form by Wednesday, April 19.
 Feel free to nominate yourself!
 Speeches should be no longer than 5 minutes and must be presented orally to the Commencement Committee in mid May to be considered.
 Senior Speech Guidelines and Tips are available.